Containerizing ML Applications with Docker

 What a container actually fixes for ML

 So the image will contain four things and nothing more: the Python runtime, the pinned runtime dependencies (scikit-learn included, because we need it to unpickle the model), our app/ package, and the model.joblib artifact.
 It will NOT contain the dataset, the training code, pandas, or pytest.
-The image serves; it does not train.
+The image serves; it doesn't train.

 Multi-stage builds: build fat, ship thin